chandrakanthHA/Home_Credit/README.md

 ## Jupyter Notebooks

-* Explanitory data analysis can be found in EDA.ipynb *Feature selection is done in
+* Explanitory data analysis can be found in EDA.ipynb
+* Feature selection is done in in Feature_Selection.ipynb
+* Prediction modelling with hyperparameter tuning is stored in MODEL.ipynb

 ## Requirements
 - condamini or conda